Advanced configuration

 Click Finish to save the connection configuration.

+You are now connected to BIDB using the JDBC connector.
 Use any third-party BI tool to connect to BIDB to analyze data and create dashboards.

-Configure Open Database Connectivity (ODBC) connector
+Configure the Open Database Connectivity (ODBC) connector

 The MongoDB ODBC connector allows you to connect tools that support ODBC to MongoDB and query the data using SQL.
 Perform the following steps to configure the JDBC connector for connecting to BIDB.